 CMV, breast feeding and nutrition

 CMV can be serious for infants with SCID.
 If a mother is breastfeeding a child with SCID, a blood test will be taken from the mother to see if she is CMV positive because the virus can be transmitted in breast milk.
 While waiting for the result, mothers are supported to express their milk.
 The result normally comes back after 24 to 48 hours.
 If the result is positive, it is advised to stop breastfeeding, owing to the risk of transmitting CMV to the baby, and formula milk feeds will be recommended.
 If a baby with SCID is not thriving, extra calories, vitamins and minerals may be needed.
 These can be given in special drinks or medicines.
-If your baby is feeding poorly, extra feeds can be given through a nasogastric tube (a tube inserted into the stomach through the nose).
+If a baby is feeding poorly, extra feeds can be given through a nasogastric tube (a tube inserted into the stomach through the nose).
 However, in some cases it may be necessary to give feeding called TPN (total parenteral nutrition), in which all the nutrients and calories are given intravenously, directly into the bloodstream through a central venous catheter.

 In many cases, some early infant vaccines will already have been given before the diagnosis of SCID is recognised.
 Most of these are completely safe and do not cause any problems because they are not live vaccines.
 However, it is important for live vaccines to be avoided in infants with SCID.
 These include live polio vaccine (no longer part of the routine immunisation schedule in the UK), BCG and measles/mumps/rubella (MMR).
-If your child or another family member has received live polio vaccine due to vaccination in another country, then the doctors should be made aware.
+If the child or another family member has received live polio vaccine due to vaccination in another country, then the doctors should be made aware.
 Rotavirus vaccine, which has recently been added to the routine UK schedule, is given in the first few months of life, and is also a live vaccine.
 It may result in the vaccine strain of the virus persisting in the gut of infants with SCID.
-If your baby has received rotavirus vaccine, this will be tested as part of the initial set of investigations.
+If the baby has received rotavirus vaccine, this will be tested as part of the initial set of investigations.

 Once the diagnosis of SCID is established, no further routine vaccines are recommended until treatment has been completed.
 Regular immunoglobulin replacement treatment will provide protection against a large number of germs, including those covered by routine vaccines.